CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 In general, model configuration parameters describe values that are directly used to configure model processing applications and frameworks and their implementations of model architectures.
 For example, most models that appear in Hugging Face typically include configuration files for both the models and the tokenizers they are designed for use with the [Hugging Face Transformers](https://huggingface.co/docs/transformers/) library and its underlying use of the PyTorch framework.

-> [!NOTE] The CycloneDX ModelParameters were initially based upon [Tensorflow ModelCard Toolkit](https://github.com/tensorflow/model-card-toolkit) (now archived) which defines [ModelParameters](https://www.tensorflow.org/responsible_ai/model_card_toolkit/api_docs/python/model_card_toolkit/ModelParameters) that include key-value maps for both inputs and outputs alongside an array of their types; these maps will be accomplished using CycloneDX properties and the [CycloneDX Property Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy) reserved namespace `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` as needed.
+> **Note**: The CycloneDX ModelParameters were initially based upon [Tensorflow ModelCard Toolkit](https://github.com/tensorflow/model-card-toolkit) (now archived) which defines [ModelParameters](https://www.tensorflow.org/responsible_ai/model_card_toolkit/api_docs/python/model_card_toolkit/ModelParameters) that include key-value maps for both inputs and outputs alongside an array of their types; these maps will be accomplished using CycloneDX properties and the [CycloneDX Property Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy) reserved namespace `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` as needed.

 ###### Example: Model parameters & hyperparameters for the Qwen-7B model